AnalogJ/scrutiny/docs/TROUBLESHOOTING_INFLUXDB.md

 # InfluxDB Troubleshooting

+## Why??

+Scrutiny has many features, but the relevant one to this conversation is the "S.M.A.R.T metric tracking for historical trends".
+Basically Scrutiny not only shows you the current SMART values, but how they've changed over weeks, months (or even years).

+To efficiently handle that data at scale (and to make my life easier as a developer) I decided to add InfluxDB as a dependency.
+It's a dedicated timeseries database, as opposed to the general purpose sqlite DB I used before.
+I also did a bunch of testing and analysis before I made the change.
+With InfluxDB the memory footprint for Scrutiny (at idle) is ~ 100mb, which is still fairly reasonable.

 ## Installation

 InfluxDB is a required dependency for Scrutiny v0.4.0+.

 https://docs.influxdata.com/influxdb/v2.2/install/